Alternativas - Humanz - WebCatalog

 hypeauditor.com

-Solución todo en uno para potenciar su marketing de influencers.
-Administre el ciclo de vida completo de sus campañas de marketing de influencers.
+Solução completa para capacitar o marketing de seu influenciador.
+Gerencie todo o ciclo de vida de suas campanhas de marketing de influenciadores.

 Traackr